 Arrival.
 Upon successful certification, the visitor receives a QR code authorizing them to enter the Verizon facility.
 In buildings where there is a kiosk available, the visitor will be instructed to scan the QR code at the kiosk.
 In locations without kiosks, visitors will follow local access procedures.

 Visitors who do not successfully complete the online COVID-19 related certification or do not follow the VZ Check-In process will be denied access to Verizon facilities.
 Visitors are expected to follow our on-site safety protocols while on Verizon premises.

 Visitors who experience any COVID-19-related symptoms or receive a positive COVID-19 diagnosis (within 72 hours of their visit) should notify their host immediately.
 The host mustemail the Visitor Care Team at the address below to initiate any appropriate facility closing/cleaning, communications to and quarantining of individuals:

 Our top priorities are the health and safety of our employees.
-We will continue to gradually reopen stores based on customer demand.
-Any store that is open will adhere to our current Touchless Retail protocols, like social distancing, one-to-one employee/customer ratio, and face coverings for both employees and customers.
-We will continue to evolve these protocols as appropriate.
-As more stores are ready to reopen, V Teamers in retail will receive further instructions and timing from their managers.
-Customers can always see an up-to-date listing of their local store hours/locations by visiting: https://www.verizon.com/stores.
+Our locations are open and available for customers’ needs while remaining safe for both employees and customers.
+We will continue to evolve our store protocols as appropriate.
+Customers can always see an up-to-date listing of their local store hours and locations by visiting: https://www.verizon.com/stores.